pietrobelloni/pietrobelloni.github.io/_pages/TaP.md

 ## Conference presentations

+### Validation of a frailty indicator during the COVID-19 pandemic

+Population days, Meeting of the Italian Association for Population Studies.
+Rome, 2023 (talk).

 ### Identification of neighbourhood clusters on data balanced by a poset-based approach

 StatisticAll, Italian festival of statistics and demography.
 Treviso, 2022 (talk).

 ### Not only pharmacovigilance data: the use of biochemical features in drug adverse events prediction